 Standard data collection costs will be borne by Understanding Society and there will be no cost to successful proposers.
-Costs for non-standard elements of data collection (e.g. task-related incentive payouts) will be borne by proposers.
+Costs for non-standard elements of data collection (e.g. additional mailings or task-related incentive payouts) will be borne by proposers.

 When will the data be made available?

-The data are made available to competition proposers as soon as possible and in advance of general release via the UK Data Archive.
+The data are made available to competition proposers as soon as possible and in advance of general release via the UK Data Service.